Larry Fitzmaurice ’59

 I took a graduate course in entrepreneurship from Howard Anderson (who went on to found the Yankee Group).
 He taught that you had to have the theory and math to back up your business plan, but you don’t just trust theory.
 You have to follow your own gut.
 He challenged me to be more independent.

 What the World Needs from Entrepreneurs

 As an entrepreneur, you must be true to yourself in your approach to life and family, and not make decisions based on convenience.
-Be a witness to the fact that “business” is not a dirty word.
-Good work includes a holistic worldview on ethics, business practices, ecological and employment practices.
+Be a witness to the fact that business is not a dirty word.
+Good work includes a holistic world view on ethics, business practices, and ecological and employment practices.
 As a manager, your responsibility is your stewardship of the enterprise, not just quarterly earnings.
 In short, shrink the world by example.